BigPigKing/Adversarial_Data_Boost/README.md

 ## About

-TextAttack is a Python framework for adversarial attacks, data augmentation, and model training in NLP.
+Augmentation Strategy Optimization for Language Understanding is a Python framework for adversarial attacks, data augmentation, and model training in NLP.
 Stacked data augmentation (SDA) is a Python framework for stacking different augmentation methods automatically with reinforcement learning.

 ## Setup